Prospective students

 Modeling the effects of different climate change scenarios on the catchment scale performance of stormwater retention measures in the Little Stringybark Creek catchment.

-With Dr Samantha Imberger, Prof. Tim Fletcher and Assoc.
+With Dr Moss Imberger, Prof. Tim Fletcher and Assoc.
 Prof. Chris Walsh.

 A large number of stormwater retention works have been installed in the Little Stringybark Creek catchment, which have been monitored and modeled.
 This large set of models provides an opportunity to model the effect of climate change on the performance of the systems, and the hydrologic consequences for the creek.
 You will work with the MUSIC software to develop and test the scenarios.